srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 Aggregator profile until their complete producer contract can be sourced and qualified.

-To expose DSU cache partitioning on Linux 7.1 or 7.2, select the normal firmware-1.2 `dsdt` profile, then enable `CONFIG_ARM64_MPAM=y` and `CONFIG_RESCTRL_FS=y` in the kernel configuration. `olddefconfig` should derive `CONFIG_ARM64_MPAM_RESCTRL_FS=y`.
+To expose DSU cache partitioning on Linux 7.2, select the normal firmware-1.2 `dsdt` profile, then enable `CONFIG_ARM64_MPAM=y` and `CONFIG_RESCTRL_FS=y` in the kernel configuration. `olddefconfig` should derive `CONFIG_ARM64_MPAM_RESCTRL_FS=y`.
 Leaving `CONFIG_ARM64_MPAM` disabled keeps